etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 that attack.

-The attacking software is dubbed Mirai, its code was open sourced and is available at github.
+The attacking software is dubbed Mirai, its code was open sourced and is available at Github.
 This story is about a slightly improved version of Mirai caught in the wild by security researchers and called Hajime.

 Here is how it works.

-The ultimate goal of attacker is to implant their software into as many IoT devices as possible and be able to instruct them to carry out certain operations, mostly DoS attacks.
+The ultimate goal of a botnet breeder is to implant their software into as many computers as possible and then instruct them to carry out certain operations like DDoS attacks or spam.

-The infection process starts from the attacking node by scanning the Internet in search for an open telnet port.
-Once it hit one, the attacker tried to log in under dozens of factory default passwords.
+The infection process starts from a single attacking node scanning the Internet in search for an open telnet port.
+Once it hits one, the attacker tries to brute-force the login credentials using dozens of factory-default passwords.

 If login succeeded and attacking node drops into shell, it searches for a writable filesystem (like /var) and echos hex-escaped machine codes into a local file.
-That gives attacker a small executable which, once run, opens up a tcp connection back to the attacking node and downloads a large P2P client binary.
-Then it joins a P2P network and starts listening for further instructions.
+That gives attacker a small executable which, once run, opens up a tcp connection back to the attacking node and downloads a large binary.
+That binary is an actual malware which does two things: first it starts its own propagation process (as just described) and secondly it joins a BitTorrent network and starts listening for further instructions.

-At the same time, infected node starts scanning the Internet for the purpose of further propagation in a likewise manner.

-Over time the described infection process helps building a huge, self-propagating and remotely controlled network of bots.
-Security researchers reported, that at the peak of the Mirai epidemy, a honeypot was hit once in a couple of minutes.
+Over time the infection process makes up a huge, self-propagating and remotely controlled network of bots.
+Security researchers reported, that at the peak of the Mirai epidemy, mean time to compromise of a vulnerable IoT device is 10 minutes or less.
+That explains why rebooting infected device does not really help.

 Once its master decided to mount an attack of specific kind, they send a "plugin" module along with a configuration into the P2P